 She's a Princess

-Donaly Marquez (Nicole MuÃ±oz - Abducted Love) has had a much tougher childhood than most, she wasn't even five but was caring for her little brother and sister due to her mother being a drug addict who would leave them in what ever garage she could find to doss down in.
+Donaly Marquez (Nicole MuÃ±oz - Abducted Love) has had a much tougher childhood than most, she wasn't even five when she was caring for her little brother and sister due to her mother being a drug addict who would leave them in what ever garage she could find to doss down in.
 It eventually led to a series of foster homes before eventually Donaly and her siblings being adopted by Sara (Rosa Blasi - Teenage Bank Heist) and Ignacio Marquez (Zak Santiago - Signed, Sealed, Delivered: Home Again).
 But having had such a tough life has left Donaly unsurprisingly negative and so when try outs for the tradition of Royal Court and becoming a Roses princess come up she doesn't believe someone like her, a former foster child, would ever get selected.
-It doesn't help that Ignacio is not happy that Donaly wants to put herself though the selection process and face not only disappointment but what success may do to her.
+It doesn't help that Ignacio doesn't want Donaly to put herself though the selection process and face not only disappointment but what success may do to her.

 Now what you get in "Christmas Princess" is this situation where Donaly tries out for the Royal Court but having had a life where good things don't happen she has doubts.
 We also see how her adoptive father has concerns fearing both disappointment and what success might do to her, taking her away from both her friends and family.
 And on top of that we see that her birth mother is watching her from the shadows.
 Now I could go on and tell you what happens but instead what is more important is this movie brings to life the character of Donaly showing her as humble but troubled, honest and caring whilst also showing that everything which has happened to her has made her the young woman she is.
 As such in one scene she doesn't diss her birth mother but says that she was the one who taught her to be independent.